anzeelakabir/anzeelakabir/README.md

 **Current Endeavours**

 Concurrently, I am actively engaged in my Data Science studties and simultaneously undertaking two remote internships in the field of Data Science as well as a Web Developer.
 As a STEM woman in tech, I am driven by the desire to innovate and contribute meaningfully to the industry.
 Outside of digital world, I find solace in poetry and creative pursuits.
-I am eager to collaborate with like minded peers, explore new opportunities, and embark on exciting ventures in the realm of Data Science and Computer Science.
+I am eager to collaborate with like minded peers, explore new opportunities, and embark on exciting ventures in the realm of Data Science and Computer Science.  🚀

+"Knowledge is not just about acquiring information; it's about igniting the flames of curiosty within oneself to explore the depths of wisdom." 🔥📚